LEARNING THROUGH COMPARISONS VS. RULES (and how to combine them)

 3. Three Times Three Drill.
 (3 people, 3 different weapons).

 Lately I’ve been teaching a class on the use of the Bowie Knife, the Kukri and the Tactical Tomahawk as tools for self defense.
 When I first started teaching these tools, I was teaching each in a separate class, but over the past year or so I’ve come to realize how much it helps the students when we train these tools in the same class and compare the strengths and weaknesses of each.
+(The photo that heads this article shows three models of Cold Steel Santoprene rubber trainers).

 Here’s the specs of some popular models of these three tools.